immersve/immersve-docs/docs/guides/custodial wallets/card-lifecycle.md

 ## Virtual cards

 ### Card activation
-A virtual card is `activated` automatically upon creation and no eplicit interactions are required prior to the usage of the card.
+A virtual card is `activated` automatically upon creation and no explicit interactions are required prior to the usage of the card.

 ## Physical cards

 ### Shipped / Returned / Resent / Sold
-Transitions to `shipped`, `returned`, `sold` and `resent` states are determined by the data prodived by the card personalization bureau.
+Transitions to `shipped`, `returned`, `sold` and `resent` states are determined by the data provided by the card personalization bureau.

 ### Card activation
 To activate a card, set the state in the request to activated.
 For security reasons, a physical card cannot be moved from created to activated.
 Instead, it can only be activated after it is `sold` or `shipped`.
 Card activation ensures that the details of a physical card cannot be used until it is delivered to the customer and `activated`.